ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ROI(spect_norm, kern, X), return(ctrs, len_flag)

 Extracts ROIs from an image.
-Spect_norm is the spectrogram, kern and X are called using set_parameters.
+Spect_norm is the spectrogram, kern and X are called using set_parameters (or specified in the previous function).
 Returns contours and a len_flag.
 If len_flag is falsem the image is empty and ROI2 is skipped.

 ---